JdeRobot/DeepLearningStudio/Formula1-FollowLine/tensorflow/README.md

 # Tensorflow models

-Models for both approaches that work for all the circuit can be downloaded from here.
+Models for both approaches that work for all the circuits in [BehaviorMetrics](https://github.com/JdeRobot/BehaviorMetrics) can be downloaded from here.

 | Model      | Download link |
 | ----------- | ----------- |